Separate names with a comma.

 The pressure to reduce the delivery time of these video tapes was pretty intense.
 I really think they must have scheduled the interviews and things for RIGHT before their satellite bookings!
 Sometimes we would all meet at the studio on South Capital St. while tapes were edited, and then I'd grab them and zip off to the satellite place.
 On the third day, I came into town extra early and did a little reconnaissance.
 When we all met at the studio for breakfast I was pleased to tell Richard that "I found a shortcut to L'Enfant Plaza, but if a train comes I'm SCREWED".
 He laughed until tears came to his eyes, and immediately called three or four people to tell them the story.

-Driving down those railroad tracks between South Capital Street and L'Enfant Plaza saved me a ton of time – I could make that trip in 5 minutes flat.
+Driving down those railroad tracks between South Capital Street and L'Enfant Plaza saved me a ton of time.
+I could make that trip in 5 minutes flat.
 And the train never came along while I was on the tracks.
 These were freight train tracks, not the Metro / Subway, thank goodness.
-If one HAD come along, I figured I could turn sharp enough to cross one of the rails and get out of the way (now you see why I wrote the “prequel” up above).
+If one HAD come along, I figured I could turn sharp enough to cross one of the rails and get out of the way.

 A couple of years after the Reagan Inauguration, Richard moved on to other reporting jobs.
-The PNS Group sold off some stations and bought others, and I think the railroad tracks may have gone away too, taken over by some development company.
+The PNS Group sold off some stations and bought others, and I think the railroad tracks may have gone away too, ripped out by some development company.

 Years later, I saw Richard Schlesinger on "60 Minutes", and CBS News, and he can be seen now on CBS' "48 hours".
 He's won some Emmy awards.
 I wish I had stayed in touch with him!